rakutentech/ios-miniapp/js-miniapp-sample/README.md

 - The following dev-dependencies have been installed for this purpose: `husky, lint-staged, prettier`
 - Whenever we make a commit Prettier will format the changed files automatically.
 - You might want to integrate Prettier in your favorite editor as well.
 Please check the [Prettier Editor Integration](https://prettier.io/docs/en/editors.html).

-## Others

-- You can have a look at the create-react-app repo [here](https://github.com/facebook/create-react-app)